Member Login |

 Any amendment to the Association’s Articles of Incorporation or these Bylaws shall comply with the respective laws, rules, and regulations of the jurisdictions in which the Association operates or conducts business.

-ARTICLE II.
+ARTICLE III.
 Purpose

-ARTICLE III.
+ARTICLE IV.
 Restrictions on Activities

 Section 1.
 No part of the earnings of the Association shall pass to its members, officers, or other private persons, except that the Association shall be authorized and empowered to pay reasonable compensation for services rendered in direct support of its purpose.